TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

 </details>

 The Update Recipe Page can only be reached if the User is that Recipes Author.
-The Update Recipe Page Provides a form with the information already inputed by the User/Author on that particular recipe here the User/Author can update any details on the recipe that they should choose.
+The Update Recipe Page Provides a form with the information already inputted by the User/Author on that particular recipe here the User/Author can update any details on the recipe that they should choose.
 Within the Ingredients & Method Section the ability to create Rich Text is supplied giving the user / Author the ability to be a bit more creative should they so choose.

-At the end of the form are two buttons Update and Cancel for the User/Auhtor use.
+At the end of the form are two buttons Update and Cancel for the User/Author use.

 [Back to top ⇧](#contents)